nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `edit appts 1 r/Cough d/2022-12-10 16:30` Edits the reason and date of the first appointment to be `Cough` and `2022-12-10 16:30`
 respectively.
-Existing time period will not be edited.
+Existing time period and tags will not be edited.
 * `edit appts 1 pe/1Y2M` Edits the time period of the first appointment to be recurring every 1 year 2 months.
-Existing reason and date will not be edited.
+Existing reason, date and tags will not be edited.

 #### Mark an appointment as completed:  `mark`